hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 [oncoanalyser](https://github.com/nf-core/oncoanalyser), a Nextflow implementation of the HMF pipeline.

 A principal aim of oncoanalyser is provide the HMF pipeline in a highly accessible form that is usable with a minimal set of inputs.
-This is achieved through flexible prefined configuration for individual tools, prebuilt Docker images retrieved at runtime for each process, and automated on-demand staging of reference genomes and resource files.
+This is achieved through flexible predefined configuration for individual tools, prebuilt Docker images retrieved at runtime for each process, and automated on-demand staging of reference genomes and resource files.
 The only required input to run an analysis with oncoanalyser is a sample CSV sheet listing the sample inputs.